 Don't ever let the books convince you you need a ton of stuff to take care of an infant — you don't.
 Cribs, bottle-warmers, wipe-warmers ... much of what you see in catalogues is wholly unnecessary.
 Some items like changing tables, swings, bottles, strollers and more can be useful later, or in certain limited circumstances, but not usually for a newborn.

-Our first son was born in 1998, his brother in 2002.
+Our first baby was born in 1998, our second in 2002.
 This page is a collection of products we loved during the first couple years of each child's life:

 A nursing pillow.
 Extremely useful, especially for moms who want to spend any time on the computer with a newborn.
 We used an off-brand knockoff from a discount store, but Boppy is the best-known brand.

 A sling or other baby carrier.
-I actually found that our slings (Over the Shoulder Baby Holder) hurt my back and shoulders, and most women don't have a stay-at-home partner to do the babywearing duties — but the sling saved our lives, because we had a high-needs baby, and he would not sleep unless he was worn.
-(We also had a Baby Bjorn, but it was rarely used.
-Until he could sit up unassisted, Boy One preferred the sling.)
+I actually found that our slings (Over the Shoulder Baby Holder) hurt my back and shoulders, and most women don't have a stay-at-home partner to do the babywearing duties — but the sling saved our sanity, because we had a high-needs baby, who would not sleep without being worn.
 If we hadn't lost our third baby, I'd have bought a Maya Wrap.

 A bed rail.
 Ours was a beautiful hinged wooden rail, by Evenflo (but since discontinued), which matched our bed; we found it at a garage sale.
 Any sturdy bed rail with slats spaced less than 2.75" apart will work.
 With a bed rail, we could put the baby on the outside of the bed — away from his dad, who worried initially about rolling over on him — and outside the quilt (under his own blanket), so we could snuggle without smothering him.
 We also took it along while traveling.
 (If you or your partner is uncomfortable with co-sleeping, check out the Arm's Reach co-sleeper, a kind of open-sided bassinet which attaches to the side of your bed.
 People who've used them generally love them.)